Take the time to explore the city and settle in at your hotel.

 Melbourne is renowned for its excellent food and coffee!
 Enjoy dinner in one of the many wonderful restaurants in the city.

-Royal Melbourne’s two courses, the East Course and the West Course, are each ranked amongst the best in the world.
-Royal Melbourne has hosted numerous national and international events, most famously the 1959 Canada Cup, and the 1970 World Cup of Golf.
+The Royal Melbourne Golf Club’s two courses, the East Course and the West Course, are each ranked amongst the best in the world.
+The Royal Melbourne Golf Club has hosted numerous national and international events, most famously the 1959 Canada Cup, and the 1970 World Cup of Golf.
 It was selected by the PGA Tour to hold the Presidents Cup for the first time outside the United States in December 1998 and again in 2011.

 A combination of holes (12 holes from West and 6 holes from East) comprise the Composite Course and in 2007 Golf Digest Magazine ranked the Composite Course as the sixth best course in the world outside the United States.